timholy/SnoopCompile.jl/docs/src/snoopr.md

 The length of this set is your simplest insight into the extent of invalidations triggered by this method definition.

-If you want to fix invalidations, it's crucial to know *why* certain MethodInstances were invalidated.
+If you want to fix invalidations, it's crucial to know *why* certain `MethodInstance`s were invalidated.
 For that, it's best to use a tree structure, in which children are invalidated because their parents get invalidated:

 ```jldoctest invalidations